 - 2 cups medium-sized pasta shells, uncooked

-- 3 ounces raw shrimp*, peeled and deveined
+- 3 ounces raw shrimp*, thawed, peeled and deveined

 - 6 ounces smoked Andouille sausages